Authors of section

 The ABCs of primary care for the injured always take precedence over fracture treatment.
 Once the safety of the patient is established, attention is turned to the fracture.

-An important step in treating a tibia shaft fracture is promptly to realign the deformed leg and to splint it in corrected alignment.
-Splinting can be done with two firm boards, or sticks alongside the leg, from above the knee to below the ankle.
+An important step in treating a tibia shaft fracture is to promptly realign the deformed leg and splint it in the corrected alignment.
+Splinting can be done with two firm boards or sticks alongside the leg, from above the knee to below the ankle.

 It is essential to apply padding between a splint and the injured leg.
 Any soft material such as clothing, blankets, etc. can be used as emergency padding.

-The splints should then be kept together by bandages around both splints and the leg.
+The splints should then be held together by bandages around both splints and the leg.

 Any padded splintage is better than none, but circumferential wraps must not be so tightly applied that they interfere with blood flow.